richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 	- soft mandatory - option to *override & continue*.
 	- hard mandatory

-*Note: Mandatory policy check will not pass onto the next stage if they are not compliant.
+*Note: Mandatory policy checks will not pass onto the next stage if they are not compliant.
 The stage of the check is based on the functions e.g. tfconfig, tfrun, tfplan etc…*
 - Center for internet security policies are provided as foundation policies.
 - TFC needs to be setup with the team and governance plan.
 - [Terraform Governance Guides](https://github.com/hashicorp/terraform-guides/tree/master/governance) are a standard set of policies created by hashicorp that may be used for common use cases.